drexel-progsys/seminar/presenter_notes.md

 - Getting things on the screen for the room
 - Getting things on screen for folks in Zoom (if Zoom is involved)

-## Presenting in 928
+## Presenting in 928 or any other CCI classroom

-928 has standard A/V setup for a CCI classroom.
+All CCI classrooms have the same A/V setup, aside from 928 having a large display and other classrooms having screens.
 If you plug in your laptop, you'll get an external display, but the room's A/V system will usually show *two* screens, side by side: your external display, and the display for the machine in the room.
 For help getting your laptop connected and showing on the big monitor, see the general A/V support docs from CCI, which have some pictorals to show you what to select: https://support.cci.drexel.edu/cci-spaces/classroom-av-systems/cci-classroom-technology-and-cynap-use-3675-market-street/

+If we end up in another classroom, the screen will almost certainly already be down.
+On the off chance that it's not, the little screen next to the podium screen has controls to turn on the projector and lower the screen; see the CCI A/V support docs above if you can't find those settings.

 ## Presenting on Zoom